giovaneliberato/customizable-oauth2-server/README.md

 ![](_docs/oauth-logo.png)
-# OAuth2 server for ready for customization.
+# OAuth2 server - Ready for customization!

 This web-service implements a **fully-compliant OAuth2 server** following the [RFC-6749](https://tools.ietf.org/html/rfc6749).
 It is framework and infrastructure agnostic.